OpenBB-finance/openbb-docs/content/terminal/custom-backend/Advanced Controls/Templates.md

 # Custom Templates

-This guide provides an overview of how to set up and use custom templates in OpenBB Terminal Pro.
+This guide provides an overview of how to set up and use custom templates in OpenBB.
 Custom templates allow you to define and manage the layout and behavior of widgets on your dashboard.

 ## Setting Up the Templates Endpoint